210823-Enterprise/NotBad-P1/README.md

 # !Bad ORM Framework

 ## Project Description
-Something like: A not-too-shabby (or at least not totally awful) minimalist Java-based ORM framework for simplifying your persistence layer without need for SQL or connection management.
+A not-too-shabby minimalist Java-based ORM framework for simplifying your persistence layer without need for SQL or connection management.

 ## Technologies Used